nf-core/rnafusion/docs/output.md

 .nextflow.log
 ```

-If no parameter are specified, the default is applied.
+If no parameters are specified, the default is applied.

 ### Arriba